catalyst-cloud/catalystcloud-docs/source/contributing.rst

 #.
 A bullet list must have an empty line before it begins;
 #.
 List items must be auto-numbered using the "#" symbol;
 #.
 No empty lines should be used in between elements;
 #.
-If a line is to long, like this one, it must be broken into multiple lines
+If a line is too long, like this one, it must be broken into multiple lines
    with no more than 80 characters in each line.
 #.
 There should be an empty line after a list ends.